kantega/kson/readme.md

 Bummer!

 You probably spotted the bug earlier.
 I expected the age to be a string.
-If we try to convert to the wrong type we get None, which we converted to a failure message.
+If we try to convert to the wrong type we get `None`, which we converted to a failure message.
-Lets correct the bug and try again:
+Let's correct the bug and try again:

 ```java
 public class ParseExample {